 This comprehensive, cutting edge dog DNA test has a solid scientific grounding.

 This test is one of a kind and uses around 200,000 genetic markers to provide detailed information about the breeds that make up your dog’s ancestry as well testing for over 160 genetic diseases (including Multi-Drug Sensitivity, cardiovascular issues and glaucoma).
+This is a step-up on the Mars Veterinary Wisdom Panel 3.0 above, which can’t provide any information on genetic mutations.

 The results of this thorough testing are provided in detailed reports which can be shared with your veterinarian, an interactive guide, and an user-friendly app.